 To create a Funnel Chart in Excel, your data must first be set up correctly.
 As a funnel chart displays values of decreasing order, the data for the chart should be structured in the same way.

 You will need two columns of data for a funnel chart.
-The first column will include you labels, or stages in the process.
+The first column will include your labels or stages in the process.
 The second column will include the values.
 It is important these values are shown in descending order.

 You can also insert a funnel chart using chart commands on the Insert ribbon.
 To insert a Funnel chart, select the data, or just place the active key within the data.
 Then, from the insert ribbon select waterfall charts.
 The Funnel chart is the second chart down.